 But, do you really care if there are stains or dirt on your hiking boots?
 Doesn't a dirty boot prove you have been out there getting after it?
 Removing abrasive dirt can prolong the life of the boots and save fabrics from showing excessive wear.
-Nikwax claims that removing the dirt particles restores the breatheability of your boots as well, which is a fine remedy for sweaty-feet.
+Nikwax claims that removing the dirt particles restores the breathability of your boots as well, which is a fine remedy for sweaty feet.

 The process couldn't be easier: shake, sponge on cleaner, rinse.
 Voila!
 Your grungy boots have a new foot forward.